-Rutherford campus hours are from 8:00 a.m. to 3:00 p.m.
-Monday through Friday following the approved Bay District Schools (BDS) Academic Calendar located at http://www.bay.k12.fl.us/academic-calendar.
-Students should not be on campus before 7:30 a.m.
+Rutherford campus hours are from 7:40 a.m. to 4:00 p.m.
+Monday through Friday following the approved Bay District Schools (BDS) Academic Calendar located at School Calendar 25 26 Students should not be on campus before 7:40 a.m.